Jcw218/JcwDrafting-GigaVoron/Install Tutorial - BTT pi v1.2.md

 ### OEM Stepper Motors and Stock Stepper Drivers
 ####################################################################################

-This is a Tutorial on how to install this repositories operating system to a BTT pi V1.2 and configure it for the Elegoo Orangestorm Giga
+This is a Tutorial on how to install this repositories operating system to a BTT pi V1.2 and configure it for the Elegoo Orangestorm Giga manually

 Step 1:
 Ensure that your Giga is turned off and isolated from power.
 You may also want to wait a day to ensure that the capacitors are drained of electricity and are safe to touch.